 The Objectives of the Club are:

-To foster, encourage and develop the sport of Judo at all levels, providing opportunities for participation, recreation and competition.
+To foster, encourage and develop the sport of Judo at all levels, providing equal opportunities for participation, recreation, and competition.

-To operate in accordance with the following British Judo Association policy, and any changes to these policies in the future.
+To operate in accordance with British Judo Association policy

-The Club is committed to ensuring that equity is incorporated in all aspects of its development and in doing so it acknowledges and adopts the Sport England definition of sports equity which involves changing the structure of sport to ensure fairness, equity of access, recognising inequalities and taking steps to address them.
+The Club is committed to ensuring that equity is incorporated in all aspects of its development, and in doing so it acknowledges and adopts the Sport England definition of sports equity.
+This involves remaining vigilant and adapting the structure of the sport to ensure fairness and equal access, whilst recognising inequalities and taking steps to address them.

-The Club respects the rights, dignity and worth of every person and is committed to everyone having the right to enjoy sport free from the threat of intimidation, harassment and abuse.
+The Club respects the rights, dignity and worth of every person, and is committed to ensuring that everyone has the right to enjoy the sport, free from the threat of intimidation, harassment and abuse.

-Established in 1951, and originally known as Croydon and District Judo Society, Croydon Judo Club has had many homes over the years, including a billiard hall in Wickham Road, The Gun Tavern, Church Street.
-For mats these brave souls used old mattresses, some times covered with canvas.
-Later for the Wellesley Road Dojo straw tatami were imported.
+Established in 1951, and originally known as Croydon and District Judo Society, Croydon Judo Club (CJC) has been in several venues over the years, including a billiard hall in Wickham Road and The Gun Tavern, Church Street.
+The brave and intrepid judoka used old mattresses back then, as proper judo mats (tatami) were unavailable.
+Later, when we moved to a dojo on Wellesley Road, straw tatami were imported.

-One of the individuals responsible for establishing Judo as a sport in this country, Mr. Gunji Koizumi was a founder of the Budokwai in London.
-Mr. George Edwards, the first chairman of the Croydon Club was also a member of the Budokwai.
-It was at his request that on April 3rd 1952 Koizumi, then National Judo Coach, held the first of many gradings at the club.
-The club was at that time training at the Croydon YMCA then situated on the High Street.
+One of the individuals responsible for establishing Judo as a sport in the United Kingdom, Mr. Gunji Koizumi, was a founder of the Budokwai Judo Club, Chelsea, London.
+Mr. George Edwards, the first chairman of CJC, was also a member of the Budokwai, and it was at his request that on April 3rd 1952, Koizumi, then National Judo Coach, held the first of many gradings at the club.

-From the mid 50's the Club trained at 91 Wellesley Road, a property owned by Judo Ltd., who published the magazine' Judo' from this address.
-It continued to flourish into one of the three largest clubs, becoming a favorite haunt of the National players of the time.
-The officials and members from Croydon club joined with other clubs in formulating the early organisation of judo associations in the southern area and the country.
+From the mid-50's the Club trained at 91 Wellesley Road, a property owned by Judo Ltd., who published the magazine' Judo' from this address.
+It continued to flourish, becoming a favourite haunt of the National players of the time.
+CJC joined with other clubs to form the early organisation of judo associations around the country.